-Administration expenses decreased by 13% during the current quarter compared with the second quarter of 2013 to \$1,417,000.
-During the first half of 2014, administration expenses decreased by 11% to \$2,965,000.
+Administration expenses increased by 2% during the current quarter compared with the comparative quarter in 2013 to \$2,074,000.
+During the nine month period in 2014, administration expenses decreased by 6% to \$5,039,000.
 A period-over-period comparison for administration expenses is provided in the table below.
 Administrative expenses include foreign exchange expense that is impacted by the movement of local currencies in relation to the US dollar.
-During the three months ended 30 June 2014, the Company recorded foreign exchange losses of \$104,000, compared with \$48,000 in the same period in 2013.
-Administrative expenses were lower during the second quarter of 2014 over the same period in 2013 as a result of the cost cutting initiatives undertaken during 2013.
+During the three months ended 30 September 2014, the Company recorded foreign exchange losses of \$417,000, compared with \$489,000 in the same period in 2013.